chhama/MisterBookman/README.md

 MisterBookman
 =============

-An android library management app
+An android library management app.
+Named after the awesome Library cop from Seinfeld